google/WebFundamentals/src/content/en/fundamentals/payments/deep-dive-into-payment-request.md

 If the user has no cards set up they'll be prompted to add details, otherwise an existing card will be selected for them.

+Note: To get access to all forms of payment available with Google, developers will need to implement the Pay with Google method.
+Refer to [Payment Method:
+Multiple Payment Methods](#payment_method_multiple_payment_methods) section then the [Google Payment API](/payments/) docs for more information.

 <div class="attempt-center">
   <figure>
     <img src="./images/deep-dive/pr-demo-basic-card-only.png" alt="Example of basic-card support in the Payment Request API.">